President's Cabinet

 Current President's Cabinet Members

-• Dr. Daniel Doz, President and CEO
+• Dr. Janis Goldie, President and CEO

-• Scott Powell, Vice President Finance and Operations
+• Scott Powell, Vice-President, Finance and Operations

 • Nicole Hamilton, Dean, Innovation, Learning and Development